Contingent Convertible Obligations and Financial Stability: Do CoCos Reduce Systemic Risk?

 Although we have demonstrated that stability of strongly symmetric systems is always improved by increasing interbank and external CoCo-ization, the following simple counterexample shows that CoCo bonds do not improve financial stability in all networks. \begin{example} We consider the 2 bank and societal node system depicted in Figure~\ref{fig:counterexample-system} where some obligations have been CoCo-ized.
 Throughout, we will specify this system with no vanilla interbank equity assets (i.e., $\pi_{ij}^e = 0$ for $i,j \in \{1,2\}$).
 Let the external assets be $x_1 = 6$ and $x_2 = 1$, the interbank liabilities be $L_{12} = 10$, $L_{20} = L_{21} = 5$, and all other liabilities be identically $0$.
 Assuming zero recovery at default $\alpha = 0$, it can readily be verified that maximal clearing assets $A^*$ follow

 when $\beta_1 \in [0,1]$ of bank $1$'s liabilities are CoCo-ized with trigger level $\tau_1 = 1$ and with full conversion $q_1 = 1$.
-These analytical results for the CoCo-ized system can be directly compared with the vanilla interbank network ($\beta_1 = 0$); specifically, bank $1$ the total (system-wide) wealth improves with increased CoCo-ization $\beta_1$ for $\beta_1 \in [0,\frac{9-\sqrt{41}}{20}]$ but that monotonicity does \emph{not} hold generally.
-This is made more explicit by studying the set of defaulting banks (i.e., where $A_1^* < 10(1-\beta_1)$ or $A_2^* < 10$) as a function of the CoCo-ization level $\beta_1$ is
+These analytical results for the CoCo-ized system can be directly compared with the vanilla interbank network ($\beta_1 = 0$).
+Specifically, bank $1$'s wealth (and the total (system-wide) wealth) improves with increased CoCo-ization $\beta_1$ for $\beta_1 \in [0,\frac{9-\sqrt{41}}{20}]$.
+However, this monotonicity does \emph{not} hold generally.
+This is made more explicit by studying the set of defaulting banks (i.e., where $A_1^* < 10(1-\beta_1)$ or $A_2^* < 10$) as a function of the CoCo-ization level $\beta_1$:

 As can be observed from this set of defaulting institutions, the introduction of CoCo bonds can actually make the financial system worse.
 Furthermore, the impacts of CoCo-ization are non-trivial and non-monotonic.